northstowekarate/northstowekarate.github.io/lesson-booking/index.md

 changeFrequency: yearly
 ---
 # Booking your first class
 New members (both **children 8+ and adults**) are always welcome - your first lesson is free.
-Our **Shotokan Karate classes in Northstowe** are family-friendly, safe, and designed to help students build confidence, fitness, and self-defense skills.
+Our **Shotokan Karate classes in Northstowe** are family-friendly, safe, and designed to help students build confidence, fitness, and self-defence skills.

 After booking, you’ll receive a **reply from us** with all the details and what to bring within a few days. **Spaces are limited**, so book early to secure your spot.
 If you need to cancel, please [let us know](/contact/) as soon as possible.